Climate, Energy and Environment Committee - Tuesday 30 July 2024, 2:00pm - West Yorkshire Combined Authority Webcasting

 Gideon Richards (Private Sector Representative) - 1:13:16

-just going back to the sunny side of it and how 9 yes, amazing Bronzino typically don't have the results to take on young people because I say takes up too much time, whether it's apprentices or anything else, so how are we looking at integrating that side of it in so they can take them on?
+just going back to the sunny side of it and how 9 yes, amazing Bronzino typically don't have the results to take on young people because I say takes up too much time, whether it's apprentices or anything else, so how are we looking at integrating that side of it in so they can take them on?to the students home.

 Tawanda Mukombiwa (Officer, West Yorkshire Combined Authority) - 1:13:43